Connect With Us

 Food & Dietary Coaching

 Children with autism and developmental delay exhibit impairments in social interaction and display repetitive patterns of behavior.
 Autism encompasses a diverse range of disorders with an unknown etiology.
 Research in this field has expanded significantly, suggesting that environmental risk factors acting during the prenatal period could influence offspring neurodevelopment.
 The literature indicates that maternal diet during pregnancy plays a fundamental role in the etiopathogenesis of autism.
 Indeed, a maternal diet high in certain nutrients has been associated with either an increase or reduction in the risk of developing Autism Spectrum Disorders (ASD).
 Additionally, the dietary habits of children with ASD are crucial factors that can impact the severity of ASD symptoms.
 These children often exhibit food selectivity and limited diets due to sensitivities related to smell, taste, or other characteristics of foods.
 As a result, their eating routines and food intake patterns may lead to deficiencies or excesses of certain nutrients.
 Several studies have attempted to explore the potential relationship between nutritional status and autism.
-Following a metabolic assessment, we assist parents in implementing a tailored dietary program that best suits the child’s needs.

 Evidence Based Modalities